-To stay competitive, you need to evolve with and embrace the changing times.
-Keeping up with business communication trends will help you know what you need to be doing right now — to be ready for the future.
+If you’re gearing up for the new year and want to explore ways to stay competitive, you will need to embrace emerging technology that improves communication.
+That’s why we compiled this list of the top 10 business communication trends, so you know what you need to be doing right now — to be ready for the future.

 So, what are some of the trends taking place today that are used to improve communication at work?